sagyzdop/blog/_posts/2025-01-20-Analysis-of-Algorithms-Asymptotic-Notations.md

 0 \le 2(n_{0})^{2} \le c \times (n_{0})^{3}
 $$

 holds.
 Let's simplify the inequality.
-Since it is trivially greater than $0$, we can write the following:
+Since we consider only positive values, we can write the following:

 $$
 \begin{align}